european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 of COVID-19 hospitalisations with a 28 day cutoff.
 In the [snapshot](OWID/snapshot) directory we provide daily snapshots of the COVID-19 hospitalisation data as collated by Our World in Data, before any further processing is applied.
+The data in there are given either as rolling weekly sums of daily data, or weekly data.
 In the [final](OWID/final) directory we provide data that are considered “final”, i.e. they stop 28 days before the latest date.
 The files in this directory are the ones used for scoring the forecasts for their performance against observed data.

 The single dataset in [OWID/truth_OWID-Incident Hospitalizations.csv](OWID/truth_OWID-Incident%20Hospitalizations.csv)